rupsu98-sys/RAG-based-Compliance-Document-Query-System/README.md

-RAG-based Compliance Document Query System
+RAG-based Compliance Document Query System:
 A Retrieval-Augmented Generation (RAG) system for efficiently navigating complex compliance and regulatory documents.
 In industries teams handle large volumes of dense regulatory documents.
 Manually finding relevant information is time-consuming and error-prone.
 This project demonstrates how RAG pipelines can automate and enhance document retrieval and comprehension by combining semantic search with generative NLP models.